ppernot/MS-Ana/README.md

     tabRepo  = '../results/tables/'

 The MS and DMS files are expected by default to be in `data`.
-For complex projects, they can be placed in sub-folders of `data`, and their paths are given in the input files.
+For complex projects, the MS files can be placed in sub-folders of `data`, and their paths are given in the `taskTable` input file.

 # Workflow